 Cost effective engagement with your community

-Audiominutes makes it easy to webcast public meetings over the Internet and present recordings for later playback or review.
+Audiominutes now supports video too, and makes it easy to webcast public meetings over the Internet and present recordings for later playback or review.
 Our flexible approach allows clients to choose the package that meets their needs.
-Audiominutes operates using a typical broadband connection, requires minimal intervention and no specialist skills.We stream your public meetings live
+Audiominutes operates using a typical broadband connection, requires minimal intervention and no specialist skills.We stream your public meetings live (video and audio)

 We publish and archive your previous meetings

 We link to your content management system so you don’t have to

 We tweet your followers when each agenda item begins

 You control streaming from your tablet or browser

 You tag Agenda items during the meeting so, later, people can find what they want